lessthanoptimal/ValidationBoof/change.md

   * errors are caught and e-mailed
   * final report is also e-mailed
 - Fidual
-  * Pose estimate changed by a small amount within floating point precision
+  * Pose estimate changed by a small amount.
+Within floating point precision
-  * QuadePoseEstimator no longer converting coordinates from norm->pixel->norm
+  * QuadePoseEstimator no longer converting coordinates from norm->pixel->norm just norm->pixel

 ## Version 0.28
 2018/01/20